Baranll0/Segmentation-of-Teeth-in-Panoramic/README.md

 ```

 - **Image Format**: JPG images resized to 512x512 pixels.
-- **Classes**: 33 unique classes (one for each tooth) and background labeled as 0.
+- **Classes**: Each tooth is assigned a unique class, with background labeled as 0.

 ---

 ## Model Architecture

-The Nested U-Net (U-Net++) model was chosen for its enhanced feature extraction and spatial preservation capabilities.
+The **DeepLabV3+** model was chosen for its advanced feature extraction capabilities and effectiveness in segmentation tasks.
 Its architecture consists of:

-1. **Encoder**: Extracts hierarchical features using convolutional layers.
+1. **Encoder**: Utilizes ResNet as a backbone for hierarchical feature extraction.
-2. **Bottleneck**: Captures high-level semantic information.
+2. **ASPP Module**: Captures multi-scale contextual information.
-3. **Decoder**: Reconstructs the segmented output with skip connections for spatial accuracy.
+3. **Decoder**: Ensures spatial accuracy and generates the final segmented output.
 4. **Loss Function**: A hybrid of CrossEntropyLoss and DiceLoss for optimal segmentation performance.

 ---